manas-raj45/SAR-ADC-8-BIT/README.md

 ---

-## The Math Behind the Metrics
+## Design Calculations

-### 1. Coherent Input Frequency Calculation
+### 1. Coherent Input Frequency
-To get an accurate FFT spectrum and prevent spectral leakage during testing, I calculated a strict coherent input frequency using the formula:
+To ensure an accurate FFT spectrum and prevent spectral leakage, the coherent input frequency was calculated using:
 `fin = (M / N) * fs`

 * **fs (Sampling Frequency):** 2 MHz